 Note: Members must complete an annual proficiency test to be qualified lifesavers and must complete a minimum of 16 Patrol Hours each season in order to compete at Senior and/or Masters carnivals.
 Officials Requirements – LSV requires clubs to supply officials at each carnival based on a ratio of 1 Beach Official for every 10 Competitors entered.

-Requirements are a club competition cap (compulsory), and club bathers.
+Requirements are a club competition cap and high viz singlet (both are compulsory), and club bathers.

-Members wanting to compete at carnivals must advise the Team Manager of their intentions by 5pm on the Wednesday prior to the carnival so that entries can be made by the due date.
-Any member who does not advise Team Manager of their intention to compete will not be entered.
-Should they then wish to compete, the member must advise the Team Manager immediately.
-They will be liable to pay the additional late entry fee of twice the normal entry fee to the Team Manager at the carnival prior to participating in any events.
-If the late entry fee is not paid the member will not be permitted to compete at the carnival.
+Members wanting to compete at carnivals must advise the Team Manager of their intentions by 5pm on the Tuesday prior to the carnival so that entries can be made by the due date.
+Any member who does not advise the Team Manager of their intention to compete will not be entered.
+Late entries are no longer allowed by Life Saving Victoria.

 Point Leo Craft subsidy